Root Canals for Children: What Parents Need to Know

 3. Pulp Removal: The dentist will create a small opening in the tooth to access the infected or damaged pulp.
 The dentist carefully removes the pulp to prevent the spread of infection.

 4. Cleaning and Filling: The interior of the tooth is cleaned to remove any remaining bacteria.
-After cleaning, the space is filled with a special material known as a root filling to stabilize the tooth and prevent further infection.
+After cleaning, the dentist fills the space with a special material known as a root filling to stabilize the tooth and prevent further infection.
+(Was: “the space is filled with a special material”)

-5. Sealing and Restoration: Finally, the tooth is sealed, and a crown may be placed to restore the tooth’s appearance and functionality.
+5. Sealing and Restoration: Finally, the dentist seals the tooth and may place a crown to restore the tooth’s appearance and functionality.
 This step is essential to protect the tooth from future damage.
+(Was: “the tooth is sealed, and a crown may be placed”)

 6. Follow-Up: Your dentistry clinic will schedule follow-up appointments to ensure the tooth heals properly and to monitor your child’s recovery.